cife

 What happens on UCAS Track on A Level results day?

-UCAS Track normally opens at around 8 am and students are then able to log in and check the status of their offers.
-UCAS Track should tell you whether you are confirmed at your firm choice, your insurance choice or whether you have been unsuccessful.
-If decisions are not showing, your universities may be missing some of your results so it is important to call them and find out what the situation is.
+UCAS Hub normally opens at around 8.15am and students are then able to log in and check the status of their offers.
+UCAS Hub should tell you whether you are confirmed at your firm choice, your insurance choice or whether you have been unsuccessful.
+If decisions are not showing, your universities may be missing some of your results, so it is important to call them and find out what the situation is.

 Should I put in for A Level remarks if I have been rejected by my University?